San Bartolo Coyotepec: The municipality

 As municipal seat, the town of San Bartolo Coyotepec is the governing authority for the seven other communities: Reyes Mantecón, Cuarta Sección, La Guelavaca (El Tule), El Guapo (San Francisco), La Magdalena, La Soledad, Paraje la Colorada and Paraje la Era.
-Together these communities cover an area of 45.93km^{2} and have a total population of just over 8,000 people.(inegi) The municipality borders the municipalities of Santa María Coyotepec, Santa Catarina Quiane, San Martín Tilcajete, Santo Tomás Jalieza, San Juan Teitipac and Villa de Zaachila.
+Together these communities cover an area of 45.93 km^{2} and have a total population of just over 8,000 people.(inegi) The municipality borders the municipalities of Santa María Coyotepec, Santa Catarina Quiane, San Martín Tilcajete, Santo Tomás Jalieza, San Juan Teitipac and Villa de Zaachila.

 The most important elevations are Piedra Redonda, Chivaguia Grande, Chivaguia Chica, Guinise Grande, Loma del Cuche, La Peñas and Guibetes.
 The Atoyac and Valiente Rivers pass through here.
 The municipality has a temperate climate with winds mostly from the north.

 Agriculture employ about 19% of the population growing vegetables such as corn, beans and squash blossom, as well as decorative flowers such as daisies, Mexican marigolds and poinsettias.
 Orchards here produce oranges, mangos, mamey sapotes, black sapotes, guavas and other tropical fruit.
 Livestock includes domestic fowl, pigs, cattle and sheep.
 About 33% are involved in mining and industry, with most of this population dedicated to the making of barro negro pottery.
 The rest of the population, about 45% is employed in commerce.